Director of Partnerships and Community Outreach

 Work examples

-At Alpha, parent advocacy doesn't function as support.
-It operates as a growth engine.
-You'll be facilitating high-trust dialogues, organizing events that drive conversion, and building conviction one family at a time.
-That requires mastering both the message and the model.
-You'll need precise understanding of what distinguishes Alpha—and how to articulate that in ways that resonate with people.
+At Alpha, parent advocacy functions not as a support service but as a growth driver.
+You will facilitate high-trust dialogues, orchestrate events that influence decisions, and cultivate conviction one family at a time.
+This requires mastery of both the message and the underlying model.
+You must understand precisely what differentiates Alpha—and how to articulate that in ways that resonate deeply.

 🎥 Why Families Leave Traditional School for Alpha